2026/2027 Service Charge Breakdown

 |---|---|---|---|---|

-| Building insurance | £22.67 | £272.04 | Market rate for structural building insurance | 2/10 |
+| Building insurance | £22.67 | £272.04 | The cost of the insurance that protects the building against damage and structural issues. | 3/10 |

-| Block repairs | £26.37 | £316.44 | SUBJECT TO SECTION 22 REQUEST: this seems relatively high for day-to-day repairs (lightbulbs, minor fixes). | 7/10 |
+| Block repairs | £26.37 | £316.44 | The cost of repairs to the communal areas of the block. | 7/10 |

-| Reserve/sinking fund | £41.53 | £498.36 | We keep this money under RTM.
-Must be transferred on acquisition date. | 1/10 |
+| Reserve/sinking fund | £41.53 | £498.36 | Used for future works and replacements. | 1/10 |

 | TOTAL | £203.18 | £2438.16 |